vrcAlbert/documentation-api/source/javascript/nosTabs.rst

 .. js:function:: nosTabs.current(tab)

-	:returns: Index of the current tab (compared to the tab where is the DOM element in jQuery).
+	:returns: Index of the current tab (compared to the tab where is the DOM element in jQuery container).

 	.. code-block:: js